mvolkmann/blog/src/zig.md

 - `@compileLog` -
 - `@embedFile`

-  This reads a file at compile time and embeds the text in the compiled code as if it were a literal string.
+  This reads a file at compile-time and embeds the text in the compiled code as if it were a literal string.
   The file path can be absolute or relative.